afonsomatos/co-test/test/fail/README.md

 | undefined1.min | Undefined variable
 | unfinished_comment_2.min | A multiline comment that is never finished, after a finished one
 | unfineshed_comment.min | A multiline comment that is never finished
+| void.min | Tries to use the result of a void function call in an expression